5 Sources

 Copy Link

-AI models have successfully passed the CFA Level III exam in minutes, a feat that typically takes humans 1,000 hours of study.
-This breakthrough demonstrates AI's advanced financial reasoning capabilities and potential impact on the investment management industry.
+A new study reveals that advanced AI models can now pass the challenging CFA Level III exam in minutes, a feat that typically requires humans 1,000 hours of study.
+This breakthrough raises questions about the future of financial analysis and the role of AI in the industry.

 1